gokintosh/gokulnair/content/posts/neo4j.md

 ## Lets build `InstaGrat`📷

-We will be building the backend for a new fictional futuriatic social media platform called **InstaGrat**.
-Where people can create account, follow other users, post content and can also like and comment other posts(very futuristic right?😅). *We will keep it simple here.
-We will build a full fledged Social media in a separate **AI** series, where we will dive into AI concepts like ***RAG*** and ***MCP***.*
+We will be building the backend for a new fictional futuristic social media platform called **InstaGrat**, where people can create accounts, follow other users, post content, and also like and comment on other posts (very futuristic, right? 😅).
+In upcoming blog posts, we will dive into AI concepts like [**RAG (Retrieval-Augmented Generation)**](https://aws.amazon.com/what-is/retrieval-augmented-generation/) and [**MCP (Model Context Protocol)**](https://modelcontextprotocol.io/introduction), and explore how to leverage them to make the best out of our service!
 In this blog, we will do the following by starting small:
 - Install the database , create spring boot project
 - Connect backend to database